 Dr. Judy Arthur is a Tallahassee musician who is active as a Collaborative Pianist and Music Director/Conductor.
 Dr. Arthur holds B.M.E., M.M.E.,and Ph.D. degrees from the Florida State College of Music.
-Dr. Arthur recently received a one-year appointment as Visiting Assistant Professor of Music Education Faculty at FSU.
-She will be teaching the Choral Method classes for undergraduate and graduate students, and supervising Field Experiences for the music education students.
+Dr. Arthur recently completed a three year appointment (2017-2020) as Visiting Assistant Professor of Music Education Faculty at FSU.
+She taught the Choral Method classes for undergraduate and graduate students, supervised Field Experiences for the music education students, and conducted the Women’s Glee Club for two years.
+Dr. Arthur will continue working part-time at FSU, as a collaborative pianist and teaching in the Summer MME program.

 Dr. Arthur retired as Director of Choral Activities at Leon High School in May, 2016 after serving on the Leon faculty for 38 years.
 During her teaching career her choirs maintained a reputation of excellence, earning many Superior ratings at District and State assessments, including the Florida Vocal Association Choirs of Distinction award for 2014-2016.
 Leon choirs have a strong reputation for quality throughout the community and state, and present many well attended concerts every year.
 Under her leadership the Choral Department created a climate where students from diverse backgrounds were welcomed, and all students given equal opportunities to develop their talents and love for music.
 Dr. Arthur is thrilled that the Leon tradition continues under the capable leadership of Tabitha Peck and Peter Pursino!

 Dr. Arthur is a Past President of the the Florida Vocal Association (FVA) and the Florida Chapter of the American Choral Directors Association (ACDA).
 She has served on the Board of both organizations in many capacities, and as a Conference Clinician for numerous sessions.
 In 2004 she received the Wayne Hugoboom Award for Distinguished service to Florida ACDA and in 2016 was inducted into the FVA Hall of Fame.
-As a Certified Adjudicator for District and State FVA events.
-She is currently on the FVA Board as the Awards Chair.
+Dr. Arthur, a Certified Adjudicator for District and State Music Performance Assessments, frequently serves as an adjudicator trainer as well as an adjudicator for FVA.

 Experience in Music Theatre